molgenis/vip-decision-tree/README.md

 The node itself needs to have 'defaultNode' to proceed with if no category matches.
-Optionally a 'missingNode' can be specified to proceed with if the field is empty or not present in the vcf, if the 'missingNode' is not specified the 'defaultNode' is used instead for these cases.
+Optionally a 'missingNode' can be specified to proceed with if the field is empty or not present in the vcf, if the `outcomeMissing` is not specified the `outcomeDefault` is used instead for these cases.

 Example:
 ```